GREENSBORO, NC – UNC Greensboro forward Kyle Hines added another honor to his mantle on Saturday, earning a spot on CNN-SI’s All-Midmajor second team.

-A 6-6 junior from Sicklerville, NJ, Hines is one of five players nationally to be averaging 20 points and nine rebounds per game.
+A 6-6 junior from Sicklerville, NJ, Hines is one of four players nationally to be averaging 20 points and nine rebounds per game.
 He finished the season averaging 20.9 ppg and 9.0 rpg, ranking him second in the league in scoring and first in rebounding.
-Hines narrowly missed becoming the first player to lead the Southern Conference in both scoring and rebounding since Aron Stewart of Richmond in the 1972-73 season.
-Hines’ 20.9 ppg was also the first time a Spartan averaged better than 20 points per game since Marvin Dawson did it in 1990-91.
+Although Davidson’s Stephen Curry is still alive in the SoCon Tournament and leads Hines by one-tenth of a point entering Saturday's championship game, a player has not finished the season leading the Southern Conference in both scoring and rebounding since Aron Stewart of Richmond in the 1972-73 season.
+Hines 20.9 ppg was also the first time a Spartan averaged better than 20 points per game since Marvin Dawson did it in 1990-91.

 Hines led the Southern Conference in scoring for the first 100 days this season and currently has a streak of 50 consecutive games scoring 10 or more points going back to December 2005.
-That streak is the fifth-longest streak in the nation, trailing Trey Johnson of Jackson State (67), Caleb Green of Oral Roberts (62), Nick Fazekas of Nevada (62) and Brandon Heath of San Diego State (58).
-As the only underclassman amongst the five, Hines will begin next season with the longest active streak.
+That streak is the fifth-longest active streak in the nation, trailing Trey Johnson of Jackson State (63), Caleb Green of Oral Roberts (59), Nick Fazekas of Nevada (57) and Brandon Heath of San Diego State (53).
+Green and Fazekas are the other two players currently leading their respective conferences in points and rebounds.

-Hines, who also led the league in blocked shots, had 33 points in UNCG’s Southern Conference Tournament quarterfinal loss to Furman.
+Hines, who also leads the league in blocked shots, had 33 points in UNCG’s Southern Conference Tournament quarterfinal loss to Furman on Thursday.
 It was his fifth 30-point game this season.
 No Spartan had ever had more than three 30-point games in a season.
 He also had a 38-point game to open the season at Marshall, the most by a Spartan since 1986.
 He scored 20 or more points 13 times this season and has now recorded 31 games of 20-plus points in his career.

-In addition, Hines’ finished the season with 605 points for the season, breaking his own Division I era single-season record set last year.
+In addition, Hines’ 33-point game Thursday gave him 605 points for the season, breaking his own Division I era single-season record set last year.
 Robert Bryant’s 657 points in 1985-86 is the school’s all-time standard.
 Hines is also the first player in school history to record 500 points in two seasons, consecutive or otherwise.